 Um… maybe we can discuss the banana cake next week??
 Yeppers!
 For now, let’s focus on zee cookies.

-Here’s what about these cookies.
+Here’s what about these chocolate chip cookies.
 Apparently, they’ve been around for a while?!?
 WHAT?
 Where was I?!?

 But, anywho.
 I wanted to make some sort of a cookie that didn’t require butter (I know, what’s wrong with me?! – perhaps the fact that no-coat season is coming up?!) and something that wouldn’t require flour.
 Looking up at my pantry, the oats were the only thing that stood out.
 And chocolate.
 Without a second thought, I took out the black bananas, mashed ’em together with the oats and voila.
 Doesn’t that sound wonderful?